Tips for Managing High Cholesterol

 If you looked at me, you probably wouldn’t immediately think I had high cholesterol.

-But last year, at one of my regularly scheduled doctor’s visits, I discovered that my bad cholesterol (low-density lipoprotein cholesterol) numbers were too high.
+But last year, at one of my regularly scheduled doctor’s visits, I discovered my bad cholesterol (low-density lipoprotein cholesterol) numbers were too high.

 My doctor prescribed a statin and encouraged me to make significant lifestyle changes such as eating better, managing my stress levels, and getting 40 minutes of moderate- to vigorous-intensity exercise 3-4 times a week.